Autoerotic (2011 film)

 Autoerotic is a 2011 comedy-drama film directed by Joe Swanberg and Adam Wingard, written by Swanberg, Wingard, and Simon Barrett, and starring Kate Lyn Sheil, Amy Seimetz, Lane Hughes, Kris Swanberg, Ti West, and Frank V. Ross.
 IFC Midnight released it to video on demand on July 22, 2011.

 Premise

-Four couples in Chicago attempt to deal with their relationship troubles, frequently by resorting to masturbation.
+Four couples in Chicago attempt to deal with their relationship troubles by resorting to masturbation, frequently.